EmaSuriano/talk-time-for-framework-agnostic-project/slides.md

 <v-clicks>

-- Astro is built based on Astro Islands (concept from [Island Architecture](https://jasonformat.com/islands-architecture/)).
+- Astro is built based on **Astro Islands** (concept from [Island Architecture](https://jasonformat.com/islands-architecture/)).
-- You can use any supported UI framework (React, Svelte, Vue, etc.) to render islands in the browser.
+- You can use **any UI framework** (React, Svelte, Vue, etc.) to render islands in the browser.
-- Astro generates every website with zero client-side JavaScript, by default.
+- Astro generates every website with **zero client-side JavaScript**, by default.
-- When a component needs some JavaScript, Astro only loads that one component (and any dependencies).
-- Even better, you can tell Astro exactly how and when to render each component, with [client directives](https://docs.astro.build/en/reference/directives-reference/#client-directives).
+- If a component requires JS, you can tell Astro exactly how and when to render each component, with [client directives](https://docs.astro.build/en/reference/directives-reference/#client-directives).

 </v-clicks>